 So, you adopted a puppy.
 Congratulations!
 You’re in for a whirlwind few months of joy, excitement and love.

-Unfortunately, like any new parent, you’re also in for some challenging nights while your puppy learns how to be alone and sleep through the night.
+Unfortunately, like any new parent, you’re also in for some challenging, wakeful nights.
+Which may cause you to wonder, how do you get a puppy to sleep through the night?

 View this post on Instagram